 Hi everyone, welcome to Ash Class!

-Ash Class is made up of 22 Reception children, there are currently 27 Reception children in total and we work as a unit with Willow Class, meaning we have lots of lovely space to learn in.
-The class teacher is Mrs Long and the class teaching assistants are Mrs Ward and Mrs Lapworth; Mrs Pilkington also teaches the children on a Wednesday Afternoon.
+Ash Class is made up of 19 Reception children, there are currently 28 Reception children in total and we work as a unit with Willow Class, meaning we have lots of lovely space to learn in.
+The class teacher is Mrs Long and the class teaching assistants are Mrs Ward and Mrs Lapworth; Mrs Milner also teaches the children on a Friday morning.

-This year the Early Year’s have a brand new curriculum and everything the children do is geared towards helping them meet the new objectives.
+This is our second year of following the new curriculum and everything the children do is geared towards helping them meet these objectives.
 There is lots of focus on speaking and exploring new language.
 We are working on numbers to 10, really exploring and getting to know them.
-The children are also learning to subitise (a new concept meaning that they can recognise amounts without having to count them) In phonics we are learning new sounds and practising blending them.
-Click on the following links to practise by playing on some games which we like to use in class.
+The children are also learning to subitise (a new concept meaning that they can recognise amounts without having to count them) In phonics we will be using the Pearson phonics scheme to help us learn new sounds and practise blending them.
+Click on the following links to find games which the children might enjoy playing on.

 Click here to go to- phonics play